The simultaneous conjugacy problem in groups of piecewise linear functions: The Stair Algorithm

-\remark{All the results of subsections \ref{ssec:linearitybox} and \ref{ssec:stair} can be stated and proved by subsituting $PL_2(J)$ and $PL_2^<(J)$ in every appearance of $PL_0(J)$ and $PL_0^<(J)$.
-Only a few more remarks must be made in order to prove it.
-In the Identification Trick we need to observe that $\alpha$ and $z^{-1}(\alpha)$ are dyadic and to take all the extensions in $PL_2(J)$ through the extension Lemma.}

-\remarkname{Backwards Stair Algorithm}{The stair algorithm for $PL_0^<(J)$ can be reversed.
+\remarkx{ The stair algorithm for $\PL_+^<(J)$ can be reversed.
 This is to say that, given $q$ a positive real number, we can determine whether or not there is a conjugator $g$ with final slope $g'(\zeta^-)=q$.
-The proof is the same: we simply start building $g$ from the final box.}
+The proof is the same: we simply start building $g$ from the final linearity box.}

+\remarkx{ We mention here that all results of subsections~\ref{ssec:linearitybox} and~\ref{ssec:stair} can be extended to the case of $\PL_{S,G}(J)$.
+All the statements can be reformulated and proved by replacing every appearence of $\PL_+(J)$ and $\PL_+^<(J)$ with the symbols $\PL_{S,G}(J)$ and $\PL_{S,G}^<(J)$.